Milestone-Proposal:Development of the Field Programmable Gate Array

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.

-The Field Programmable Gate Array (FPGA), with both programmable logic and interconnect, made significant advances over the PLD.
-The programmable interconnect enabled the FPGA to scale with process technology scaling (aka, Moore’s Law), albeit at the cost of ASIC-like placement and routing to fit a design into the FPGA.
+The Field Programmable Gate Array (FPGA), with both programmable and reprogrammable logic and interconnect, made significant advances over the PLD.
+The programmable interconnect enabled the FPGA to scale with process technology scaling (in sync with Moore’s Law), albeit at the cost of ASIC-like placement and routing to fit a design into the FPGA.
 FPGA vendors were forced to write their own physical EDA software, competing not only against ASIC and PLD companies, but also against the EDA industry.

 The innovation to program FPGAs by writing on-chip memory cells relieved the requirement that the devices use EEPROM or antifuse technology, at the cost of many more transistors.
 However, since FPGAs scaled with process technology, that cost faded over time.
 Significantly, FPGAs were able to leverage advanced process nodes early.
 Their process technology advantage mitigated their transistor count disadvantage.